-After studying a Bachelor in Education and French at the University of Waikato, Professor Kate Kearins began her career teaching in catholic primary schools.
-With a strong passion for French and a continuing interest in teaching and learning, she then headed to Europe on a French government scholarship, working at a polytechnic teaching English to engineering students.
+After studying a Bachelor of Education and French at the University of Waikato, Professor Kate Kearins began her career teaching in primary schools.
+With a strong passion for the French language and a continuing interest in teaching and learning, she then headed to Europe on a French government scholarship, working at a polytechnic teaching English to engineering students.

-On her return to New Zealand she completed a Master of French at Massey University – and as the only student in her class, she also took a job in local government.
+On her return to New Zealand she completed a master's degree in French at Massey University – and as the only student in her class, she also took a job in local government.
 This was followed by her realisation that academic posts in French departments were a rarity and she could make a far more strategic pitch for a role in a business school through a Master of Management Studies and Doctor of Philosophy, which she completed back at the University of Waikato.
-There, she moved through the ranks as Lecturer, Senior Lecturer and then Associate Professor in Strategic Management, ultimately specialising in sustainability.
+There, she moved through the ranks as Lecturer, Senior Lecturer and then Associate Professor in Strategic Management.